BarriF13/BarriF13/Readme.md

 ## <a name="about_me">About me</a>

-I am a full-stack software developer recently graduated from Makers Academy, passionate for front-end development with a background in graphic design.
-Currently upskilling Javascript, Reactjs and Redux adding to my capability as a developer.
-I am constantly improving my knowledge to challenge myself.<br>
+I am a full stack software developer recently graduated from Makers Academy, passionate about frontend development.
+I am constantly improving my knowledge to challenge myself and currently upskilling in JavaScript, React.js and Redux, adding to my capability as a developer.<br>
-With my growing knowledge, designing apps, debugging, finding solutions and styling are my new tools.
+My previous career in UX and graphic design allowed me to build on my creativity to develop websites with Adobe Dreamweaver and CMS platforms such as WordPress and Wix.
+With my growing knowledge as a frontend developer, designing apps, debugging and finding solutions are my new tools.

 ## <a name="skills">Tech Skills</a>
 - JavaScript - React - Redux - Node.js